jbettenh/groundhog/README.md

 The `.gitignore` file is needed for projects tracked with Git.
 This file allows you to not upload temporary files, secrets, or caches that are in the project folder to the public repository.

 The `.pre-commit-config.yaml` file is the configuration needed for the pre-commit package.
-This is the tool that executes the other tools e.g. Flake8, Black, end of file checks on every commit.
+This is the tool that executes the other tools e.g. Flake8, Black, and end of file checks on every commit.
+It can be manually run with the following command:

 ```
 pre-commit run --all-files